Spam and Virus Filtering

 - On the left-hand side of the screen, click block or allow.

-- Enter email addresses into your safe senders or blocked senders list and click Save.
+- Enter email addresses or domains into your safe senders or blocked senders list and click Save.

 Managing Spam Through Your Message Center at My Pitt (my.pitt.edu)